ninegua/secure-setup/README.md

 To import public keys manually, you may copy the above mentioned `/mnt/data/public-keys.gpg` to a target machine, for use with a GPG compatible software such as [Gpg4Win], or [OpenKeyChain] on Android phones.

+To switch yubikeys, after inserting the new yubikey, use `gpg-connect-agent "scd serialno" "learn --force" /bye` to update the keyid with gpg so the keypairs are now associated with the new yubikey.

 ## 5. Related setups

 ### 5.1 GnuPG Agent and SSH